kinesics28/Minor-project/README.md

 # Minor-project
-Minor project done in my sophomore year at AITR
+Minor project done in my pre finalyear at AITR